Notice of Marriage and Civil Partnership

 Notice of Marriage/Civil Partnership Appointments

-We are currently only offering Notice of Marriage or Civil Partnership Appointments for ceremonies that are due to take place within the next three months.
+We are currently only offering Notice of Marriage or Civil Partnership Appointments for ceremonies that are due to take place within the next six months.

 Giving notice means declaring that you are both free to enter into marriage or civil partnership with each other.
 To do this you will be required to present certain documents at your appointment.